Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What does affect mean?

-Use affect as the verb in a sentence when you’re talking about producing change or making a difference.
-For example, a new discovery can affect a scientific theory, and failing a test can affect someone’s mood.
+As a verb, affect means to influence or produce a change in something.
+For example, a discovery can affect a scientific theory, and failing a test can affect someone’s mood.

-Affect as a noun is generally used in the field of psychology and means the observable manifestations of someone’s emotional state.
+Affect as a noun is generally used in psychology and means the observable manifestations of someone’s emotional state.

 What does effect mean?

-Effect as a noun refers to the outcome of an event or situation that created a change.
+As a noun, effect refers to the outcome of an event or situation that created a change.
 For example, you can feel the effects of a cold or an earthquake, and the sun coming out can have a positive effect on your mood.

 How do you remember the difference between affect and effect?

-A is for action.
+Remember these simple tips: A is for action.
 Verbs are about action.
 Affect starts with an a, and it’s a verb.
 Now, think of the common phrase cause and effect.
 Cause ends with an e, and effect begins with an e.
-So not only does a cause lead to an effect, but also cause’s e leads to effect’s e.
+So not only does a cause lead to an effect, but cause’s e also leads to effect’s e.

 Your writing, at its best.